What is the difference between zGG and tzGm (as of December 1, 2023)?

 Summary

-In summary, the zGG represents the legal limit for the total weight of a vehicle on the road, while the tzGm is the technically permissible mass the vehicle can carry according to the manufacturer’s specifications.
-It is important to adhere to both limits to ensure the safety and reliability of the vehicle.
+In summary, the zGG constitutes the legally defined limit for the total weight of a vehicle on the road, whereas the tzGm defines the technically permissible mass that the vehicle may carry according to the manufacturer’s specifications.
+It is essential to observe both limits in order to ensure the safety, reliability and durability of the vehicle.

 What changes from December 1, 2023?

-From December 1, 2023, the tzGm (technically permissible maximum mass, registration certificate Part 1, field "F.1") will be used instead of the zGG (gross vehicle weight, registration certificate Part 1, field "F.2") for toll calculation.
+From December 1, 2023, the tzGm (technically permissible maximum mass, registration certificate Part 1, field “F.1”) will be used instead of the zGG (gross vehicle weight, registration certificate Part 1, field “F.2”) as the basis for toll calculation.

-Vehicles with a tzGm exceeding 3.5t, which were registered before December 1, 2023, and had a zGG of no more than 3.5t before December 1, 2023, can continue to purchase vignettes and tolls for vehicles up to 3.5t tzGm until January 31, 2029.
+Vehicles with a tzGm exceeding 3.5 t, which were registered before December 1, 2023 and had a zGG of no more than 3.5 t prior to that date, may continue to purchase vignettes and route-based tolls for vehicles up to 3.5 t tzGm until January 31, 2029.